realprogrammer5000/ACM-Research-Coding-Challenge-F21/README.md

 ## Methodology
 In summary, I split the input text into paragraphs, used [NLTK](https://www.nltk.org) to split the paragraphs into sentences, and then used [VADER](https://github.com/cjhutto/vaderSentiment) to analyze the sentiment of each sentence.
 I found that analyzing each sentence individually yielded more reliable results than analyzing each sentence individually.
 The scores for each sentence and each paragraph were then averaged together to form a single compound score.

-A more detailed explanation of the process and walk-through of my methodology can be found in [the Jupyter notebook](main.ipynb).
+A more detailed explanation of the process and a walk-through of my methodology can be found in [the Jupyter notebook](main.ipynb).

 ## Conclusions
 ### Sentiment score of [input.txt](input.txt)